 Staying alert and watching your baby’s growth is important to ensure you contact your doctor at the right time.
 If your baby is in a lot of pain due to teething and is unable to sleep for days, then it is time to consult the doctor.
-If your baby has reddish watery eyes, then after observation does consult a doctor.
-If your baby’s regular pattern is disrupted in any way due to diarrhoea, high fever or any unusual symptoms which you can see physically its time to consult a doctor.
+If your baby has reddish watery eyes, then after observation, do consult a doctor.
+If your baby’s regular pattern is disrupted in any way due to diarrhoea, high fever, or any unusual symptoms which you can see physically, it’s time to consult a doctor.
 If your baby’s poop has blood in it, then make sure you call your doctor.
-If your baby has chest retractions, flaring of nostrils, heavy or noisy breathing, then he/she maybe having respiratory distress.
-If your baby has dry lips and mouth, then he or she could also be dehydrated.
+If your baby has chest retractions, flaring of nostrils, heavy or noisy breathing, then he may be having respiratory distress.
+If your baby has dry lips and mouth, then he could be dehydrated.
 It is important to consult a doctor and be prepared for these scenarios.

-Enjoy this time with your baby as from now on your baby will get more and more intuitive, curious and imaginative.
-Before you know it your toddler will soon be a one year-old, so make the most to ensure a happy and healthy baby.
+Enjoy this time with your baby, as from now on, he will get more and more intuitive, curious and imaginative.
+Before you know it, your toddler will soon be a one year-old, so make the most to ensure a happy and healthy baby!

 Previous Week: 30 Weeks Old Baby